Luckynotrich/code-log/React/React Prop-types.md

 ![[Pasted image 20230823145844.png]]

-#### look for Prop Type errors in browser console in the wrong kind of value is provided
+#### look for Prop Type errors in browser console if the wrong kind of value is provided
 ![[Pasted image 20230823150403.png]]

 #### The .isRequired throws this error if the variable in not present